buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcMedicalDeviceTypeEnum.md

 # IfcMedicalDeviceTypeEnum

-Enumeration defining the functional type of medical device.
+Enumeration defining the functional type of medical device.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4.